Skip to main content

 Meisha Mohammed Asrar, one of the programme participants in the Playmatters programme that helps students who were affected by the conflict in Tigray get back to school by engaging them in various educational activities as well as child protection awareness trainings.
 Photo: Eugene Ikua/Concern Worldwide

 Education for girls in Guinea is especially difficult, according to UNESCO.
 Primary school completion rates for the country were 56% for girls and 70% for boys in 2021.
 A similar gap existed in secondary school completion, with only 31% of girls enrolling compared to 41% of boys.
-(It’s only at the university level that we see this shift, with 9% women enrolled in 2021 compared to 4% men.)
+Overall, with an estimated 10.4 years of education planned for each child, the average student will still only get 2.5 years.

 5. Chad